 Energy Saving Trust is offering households, within a 20km radius of the low emission zones, up to £3,000 towards the safe disposal of non-compliant vehicles.

-The Low Emission Zone Support Fund, funded by Transport Scotland and administered by Energy Saving Trust, offers an incentive for low-income households to take older, more polluting vehicles off the road.
+The low emission zone support fund is funded by Transport Scotland and administered by Energy Saving Trust.
+It offers an incentive for low-income households to take older, more polluting vehicles off the road.

 Grants of up to £3,000 are available to incentivise the disposal of non-compliant vehicles:

-£2,000 is available to eligible households who dispose of their non-compliant vehicle with a Scottish authorised treatment facility.
-The applicant must live close to a proposed Scottish low emission zone and be in receipt of specific means-tested benefits.
+£2,000 is available to eligible households who dispose of their non-compliant vehicle at a Scottish authorised treatment facility.
+The applicant must live close to a Scottish low emission zone and be in receipt of specific means-tested benefits.

-Travel Better incentives of up to £500 will also be made available for each adult in the household.
+Travel Better grants of up to £500 will also be made available for each adult in your household.
 A maximum of £1,000 per household applies.

-3. You must have owned the vehicle for at least 12 months with no outstanding finance.
+You must have owned and been the registered keeper of the vehicle for at least 12 months with no outstanding finance.